MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/remarketing-list.md

 Evaluation of the logical expression determines who will be added to the remarketing list.

 ### <a name="PageVisitors"></a>PageVisitors Rule Template
 For the *PageVisitors* rule, you must include one or more rule item groups.

+> [!IMPORTANT]
+> We are introducing support for conjunctive normal form (CNF).
+Not everyone has this feature yet.
+Previously Microsoft Advertising only supported disjunctive normal form (DNF).
+The default normal form for a new page visitors rule remains DNF.
+However, you must ensure that your application can appropriately read and distinguish between CNF and DNF.
+Your application should no longer assume that the rule is disjunctive.

+If the normal form is conjunctive (CNF), the rule item conditions for the same page are first joined using the logical *OR* operator.
+Then, each result from the list of rule item groups are joined using the logical *AND* operator.
+In other words the user will be added to your remarketing list if any of the specified rule item conditions within all of the rule item groups are met.

+- Rule 1 AND Rule 2
+- (Rule 1 OR Rule 2) AND Rule 3
+- (Rule 1 OR Rule 2) AND (Rule 3 OR Rule 4)

-With each rule item group, the rule item conditions for the same page are joined using the logical *AND* operator.
+If the normal form is disjunctive (DNF), the rule item conditions for the same page are first joined using the logical *AND* operator.
 Then, each result from the list of rule item groups are joined using the logical *OR* operator.
 In other words the user will be added to your remarketing list if all of the specified rule item conditions within any one of the rule item groups are met.

+- Rule 1 OR Rule 2
+- (Rule 1 AND Rule 2) OR Rule 3
+- (Rule 1 AND Rule 2) OR (Rule 3 AND Rule 4)

-For example let's say that the following rule item groups are set as a logical expression in the bulk file:
+For an example of DNF evaluation, let's say that the following rule item groups are set as a logical expression in the bulk file:

 *PageVisitors((Url Contains X) and (ReferrerUrl DoesNotContain Z)) or ((Url DoesNotBeginWith Y)) or ((ReferrerUrl Equals Z))*